Schwarz Etienne may be almost 50 years behind the times with the release of this Seventies inspired watch, but better late than never.

 The Swirling patterns were created by using Cloisonné fired enamel.
 White gold wire (in this case) was affixed to the white gold dial.
 The wire forms small compartments and each of them are filled with enamel powder/paste and then fired in an oven.
 Each section has to be heated and cooled independently, so it takes many hours to complete.

-Champlevé is an enamelling technique where areas are carved, etched or struck into the surface of white gold and filled with enamel.
+Champlevé is an enamelling technique where areas are carved, etched or struck into the surface of white gold, silver or other metal and filled with enamel.
 The piece is then fired until the enamel fuses, and when cooled the surface of the object is polished.

 In both cases, the enameler has to exercise great care to ensure the surface does not bubble or crack.
 Temperature and timing are important in achieving specific shades.
 The uncarved portions of the original surface remain visible as a frame for the enamel designs